Second ascent of the Matterhorn

 The second ascent of the Matterhorn was accomplished in July 1865, only three days after the successful (with 4 fatalities) expedition led by Edward Whymper on the Zermatt side.
 The second was effected on the Italian side by Jean-Antoine Carrel and Jean-Baptiste Bich with the abbé Amé Gorret and Jean-Augustin Meynet who followed them near to the summit.
 The party started from Breuil on 16 July and reached the top the following day.

 The successful ascent followed a long series of attempts that took place on the southwest ridge of the Matterhorn.
 The Italian side was considered easier than the Swiss side but despite appearances, the southern routes were harder, and parties repeatedly found themselves having to turn back.

-Since 2015, the route on the Italian side gained popularity, as the Hörnlihütte on the Swiss side was rebuilt with a limited number of beds and charges a higher lodging fee.
-This popularity also brought a rising number of climbing accidents on the Italian route, while the number of the Swiss side dropped.
+Since 2015, the route on the Italian side has gained popularity, as the Hörnlihütte on the Swiss side was rebuilt with a limited number of beds and charges a higher lodging fee.
+This popularity also brought a rising number of climbing accidents on the Italian route, while the number on the Swiss side dropped.